-Play some softball in Washington at Seattle University this winter season and receive top notch instruction that will prepare you for tryouts!
-At this clinic, campers will train in all areas of the game - hitting, fielding, base running, and team play.
+Play some softball in Washington at Seattle University this summer and receive top notch instruction that will prepare you for your season!
+At camp, players train in all areas of the game - hitting, fielding, base running, and team play.
 Join the fun and get better!

 Dan Powers, head softball coach at Seattle University, will direct this Nike Softball Camp this summer!
 Dan and his experienced coaching staff look forward to the opportunity to share their winning philosphy with each and every camper.

 - 8:1 camper to instructor ratio